okunator/cellseg_gsontools/README.md

 * Utilities for pretty visualization of the spatial data.

 Specifically:
-* **Function API** helps to quickly compute object-level metrics in a `GeoDataFrame`.
+* **Functional API** helps to quickly compute object-level metrics in a `GeoDataFrame`.
 * **Spatial Context classes** help handling and combining cell and tissue segmentations for more localized and spatially contextualized feature extraction.
 These classes include algorithms to subset different spatial contexts with methods like spatial joins, graph networks, and clustering.
-The specific classes are `InterfaceContext` `WithinContext`, and `PointClusterContext`.
-They also include helpful methods for plotting your data.

 * **Summary classes** can be used to reduce context objects into summarised tabular form, if you for some reason happen to be too lazy for `geopandas`-based data-wrangling.
 These classes include `InstanceSummary`, `DistanceSummary`, `SemanticSummary`, `SpatialWeightSummary`

 **NOTE**: The input `GeoDataFrame`s always need to contain a column called `class_name` or otherwise nothing will work.
 The column should contain the class or category of the geo-object, e.g. the cell type, or tissue type.
 This restriction might loosen in the future.